Cybersecurity & Information Systems

 •

-Dual Degree: Master of Business Administration and Master of Science in Computer & Information Systems
+Dual Degree: Master of Business Administration and Master of Science in Information Technology

-University of Detroit Mercy offers a dual degree option where students can earn a Master of Science in Computer & Information Systems and a Master of Business Administration.
+University of Detroit Mercy offers a dual degree option where students can earn a Master of Science in Information Technology and a Master of Business Administration.
 This degree option is designed to help business professionals expand their knowledge of the business environment along with the rapidly changing world of information technology.
 The dual degree option is not available as an online course of study.

 Department Chair